 While most think of Pinehurst as an iconic golf destination, The Village of Pinehurst actually preceded the first golf course in Pinehurst.
-Tufts originally envisioned The Village as a beautiful, healthful, New England-style village, where those suffering from respiratory and other ailments, could come with their families and friends, and recuperate in the land of abundant sunshine and what was thought to be the medicinal qualities of the pine-scented air.
+Founder James Walker Tufts originally envisioned The Village as a beautiful, healthful, New England-style village, where those suffering from respiratory and other ailments, could come to recuperate in the land of abundant sunshine and what was thought to be the medicinal qualities of the pine-scented air.
 Pinehurst began when Tufts purchased 600 acres for roughly $1 an acre.

 -Credit: Pinehurst: Golf, History, and The Good Life by Audrey Moriarity

 Learn about Pinehurst’s rich history and enjoy the charm of The Village with a historic walking tour.
 Guests will get a flavor of village culture, the early hotels, cottages and commercial buildings that have been an integral part of Pinehurst for more than a century.

 Inquire about guided and self-guided Village walking tours at the Resort Services desk.
 There is a also a walking tour book available for purchase in The Pinehurst Gift Shop inside the Carolina Hotel.

 Located within The Given Library, across from The Holly Inn, is the Tufts Archives, which displays the rich heritage and history of Pinehurst.
 On exhibit are original maps of Donald Ross’s courses, photos of The Village since 1895 and various artifacts from the founders of the Village.
 Visitors will also find James W. Tufts’ original marble and silver 19th century Soda Fountain machine and more than 125,000 historic images.
 Also on display are the original drawings of The Village by Frederick Law Olmsted.